 Chef Benoît Dewitte and the Modern French Framework

 The cuisine type on record is Modern French, a broad category that in a Belgian rural context typically signals classical technique applied to local and seasonal ingredients rather than strict Parisian orthodoxy.
 Chef Benoît Dewitte's name is attached to the restaurant as both cook and, implicitly, the reason the vegetable menu reads as authorial rather than incidental.
-The Radish Guide singles him out specifically as the figure responsible for a menu that moved reviewers enough to call the result justified at four Radishes.
+The guide singles him out specifically as the figure behind a menu that earned four Radishes.
 The credential here is not biographical; it is evidenced through output, and the output across two Michelin cycles has been consistent.

 Modern French restaurants at this level across Belgium, from d'Eugénie à Emilie in Baudour to L'Eau Vive in Arbre, vary widely in how much they allow regional identity to reshape classical French structure.
 At the more interesting end of that spectrum, the French framework becomes a technical vocabulary rather than a flavour template, and local produce supplies the actual content.
 That appears to be the operating model in Kruisem, where the French technique is the grammar and the Flemish Ardennes growing season is the language.